 To use Distributed Computing Toolbox, use the same job script as in the Multithreading section, but:

-- Execute the following Matlab command to start the workers: parpool('local', str2num(getenv('SLURM_CPUS_ON_NODE')))
+- In your Matlab script. execute the following Matlab command to start the workers: parpool('local', str2num(getenv('SLURM_CPUS_PER_TASK')))

 - Use the parfor Matlab command to distribute work across the workers.